Application for Financial Assistance

 c) The accounts shall be maintained properly and separately and submitted as and when required.
 They should be open to a check by an officer deputed by the government of India or the State Government.
 They shall be open to a test check by the Comptroller and Auditor General of India at his discretion.

-d) The audited accounts together with the utilization certificate in the prescribed form duly countersigned by the chartered accountants are required to be furnished within six months in respect of a preceding year or after expiry of the duration for which the grant was approved.
+d) The audited accounts together with the utilization certificate in the prescribed form duly countersigned by the chartered accountants are required to be furnished within six months in respect of a preceding year or after the expiry of the duration for which the grant was approved.

 e) The agency shall maintain a record of all assets acquired wholly or substantially out of the government grant and maintain a register of such assets in the prescribed proforma (if any).
-Such assets shall not be disposed off, encumbered or utilized for purposes other than those for which the grant was given, without prior sanction of the government of India.
+Such assets shall not be disposed of, encumbered, or utilized for purposes other than those for which the grant was given, without prior sanction of the government of India.
 If the agency ceases to exist, at any time, such properties shall be reverted to the Government of India.

 f) The programmes of the organization/institution receiving support under any scheme shall be open to all the citizens of India without the distinction of being utilized for the approved purpose, the payment of grant may be stopped and the earlier grants be recovered.